ericafenyo/authentication/README.md

 # Authentication

-An GraphQl API for handling user authentication
+An Graphql API for handling user authentication